-And check out On the Shelf: the oxymoronic life of an under-published writer, podcasts in which memoir is mixed with readings, by Maggie, from eight of the nineteen stories in the Appetites collection: Episode 1 now on Spotify and iTunes; five further episodes following at two-weekly intervals.
-Or read the first three episodes on her website.
+And check out On the Shelf: the oxymoronic life of an under-published writer, podcasts in which memoir is mixed with readings, by Maggie, from eight of the nineteen stories in the Appetites collection.
+The six episode series is now on Spotify, iTunes as well as on her website: maggieling.com

 I am not a huge reader these days, but Maggie's " Appetites" has been a perfect solution to my years in the literary wilderness!

 I have loved the simplicity of her short stories, but above all how she understands the complexities of human characters and is able to form interesting stories around them.

 I shall look forward to the sequel with excited anticipation.

 Thank you Maggie.